|

 Ron Puckett another ex-Navy pilot was also able to

-acquire a F2-G Corsair. this one had very few
+acquire a F2G Corsair. this one had very few

 modifications, note the sub-rudder still attached.